 After breaching this floor, the leaking pipe was obvious.

-If anyone is interested in locating radiant heat piping in Massachusetts or New Hampshire, I can be contacted HERE.
+If you are interested in locating (pinpointing) radiant heat piping in Massachusetts or Southeastern New Hampshire, I can be contacted HERE.